 - Eurasian Collared-Doves are one of very few species that can drink “head down,” submerging their bills and sucking water as though drinking through a straw.
 Most birds must scoop water and tip the head back to let it run down into the throat.

-- The oldest recorded Eurasian Collared-Dove from the wild was 13 years 8 months old.
+- The oldest recorded Eurasian Collared-Dove from the wild was at least 13 years, 8 months old.

 Eurasian Collared-Doves are found throughout much of North America in urban and suburban settings with access to bird feeders and other seed sources.
 In agricultural areas they seek open sites where grain is available, including farmyards, fields, and areas around silos.
 Though evidence is mixed, they appear to avoid areas with heavy forest cover or extremely cold temperatures, which may help explain their absence from the Northeast.

 Eurasian Collared-Doves eat mainly seed and cereal grain such as millet, sunflower, milo, wheat, and corn.
 They also eat some berries and green parts of plants, as well as invertebrates.